Easter Oratory

 How did the 'Schweisstuch' of death become a comforting veil?

-1. In the [apocryphal] Acta Pilati there is a anonymous woman who offers the suffering Jesus a cloth to wipe of his face... later she is named: Veronica.
-This is the 6th Station of the Road of the Cross.
+1. In the [apocryphal] Acta Pilati there is a anonymous woman who offers the suffering Jesus a cloth to wipe of his face... later she gets a name: Veronica.

 2. In another legend King Abgar of Edessa is cured from an illness because he looked at Jesus' portrait, which was send to him - on request - by Jesus himself (painted by Abgar’s court painter 'to life' (with Jesus as a model) yes legends dare to tread where angels...)

 The last story had many local variants...
 In the end every self-respecting Christian city had its own portrait of Jesus because of the illness of a king.
 In one version even Tiberius plays the part of the ill king.
-It is this version that ended up in the Legenda Aurea of Jac. de Voragine, the medieval source book for legends.
-In the middle-ages (specialists in blending stories!) both the woman and the veil are called veronica...
-Perhaps because Veronica can be read as a misreading of vera-eikoon, the true image.
+It is this version that ended up in the Legenda Aurea of Jac. de Voragine, the medieval source book of legends.
+In the Middle Ages (full of specialists in blending stories!) both the woman and the veil are called Veronica...
+Perhaps because Veronica can be read as vera-eikoon, the true image.
 In the 6th century the 'eikonoi acheiropoieta' (the images of Christ, not made by man) appear > the famous face of Jesus of the orthodox paintings.
 Jesus' face on a piece of cloth or a real portrait, sometimes with, sometimes without the marks of his suffering became a widespread object of veneration.

-At the 6th Station of the Way of the Cross Veronica's gentleness was remembered.
-But more important for our subject: Veronica became the comforter of suffering people.
+At the 6th Stage of the Way of the Cross Veronica's gentleness was remembered.
+But more important for our subject: Veronica (and her veil) became the comforter of suffering people.
 She was called upon in pain and agony

 Enjoy life at Easter!